blocknotes/administrate_ransack/README.md

 ```erb
 <%= render('administrate_ransack/filters', attribute_types: page.attribute_types) %>
 ```
+- See the Customizations section to change the attributes list

 ## Usage
 For associations (has many/belongs to) the label used can be customized adding an `admin_label` method to the target model which returns a string while the collection can by filtered with `admin_scope`.